GMLC-TDC/HELICS-Characterization-Tests/README.md

 coSimPlatform = 'HELICS'        # Co-Simulation platform to use (either HELICS or FNCS) experimentType = 'ManyToOne'    # experiment type to use (either ManyToOne or Meshed)
 ```

+## Release
+HELICS-Characterization-Tests are distributed under the terms of the BSD-3 clause license.
+All new
+contributions must be made under this license.
+[LICENSE](LICENSE)

+SPDX-License-Identifier: BSD-3-Clause